 Remember that you are only comparing deductions from Schedule A to the standard deduction.
 Deductions like self-employment taxes, student loan interest, and educator expenses are known as above-the-line expenses (lines 23-35 on Schedule 1, to be attached to Form 1040) because they were traditionally above the adjusted gross income (AGI) line on your form.
 They subtract directly from your AGI and you can claim them even if you don't itemize.

-Don't get too used to the 2018 rules, because many of the provisions are scheduled to sunset after 2025.
+Don't get too used to the new rules, because many of the provisions are scheduled to sunset after 2025.
 Regardless of the tax rules, the logic behind the calculation is the same every year.
 Find the standard deduction for your filing status, calculate the deductions using Schedule A and the corresponding forms while incorporating any limitations that apply to you, and find out if the itemized deductions are more than your standard deduction.
 If you need help beyond what software can provide, consult the IRS Interactive Tax Assistant or contact a qualified tax professional to help you decide.

 Failing to pay your taxes or a penalty you owe could negatively impact your credit score.
 You can check your credit score and read your credit report for free within minutes by joining MoneyTips.